Campus Information Technology Services

-The Help Desk supports business travel with University equipment and will assist as possible with remote troubleshooting.
-Employees are responsible for testing and preparing their equipment before travel.
+The Help Desk supports business travel with university equipment and will assist as much as possible with remote troubleshooting.
+Employees are responsible for testing and preparing their equipment before travelling.
 The Help Desk can assist, including providing a test “off-campus” connection.
-Employees are responsible for maintain the equipment in good working order while traveling.
+Employees are responsible for maintaining the equipment in good working order while traveling.
 In the event of damage or theft of university equipment, the Help Desk shall be notified immediately.

 A flat screen TV is provided per dorm room or suite for entertainment purposes and may be used with student owned equipment.
 Where noted, basic TV service is also provided.
 Details of dorm amenities are available at the UHV Housing site.

 IT Security (ITS) provides campus wide information security, compliance, and risk assessment services.
 These include:

 Each summer, ITS will initiate a Risk Assessment, verifying the location of UHV protected data, the data owner for each area and that proper safeguards are in place.
 Areas of concern will be addressed directly with the department or school in a manner that meets the requirements of policy, code, or law in the best way possible for the University.
 The assessment will be based specifically on the requirements of FERPA, PCI, TAC 202, UHS SAM 07.A.08 and UHV policy G-1.
 See Supporting Documents

 In cooperation with System Services and User Services, ITS will perform scans of the UHV network, actively seeking known and potential vulnerabilities.
 These will be reported to the responsible team for immediate review.
 Each responsible team will either address or mitigate any known vulnerabilities.
 Accepting the risk of a known vulnerabilities requires agreement from the ISO along with documentation that sufficient safeguards have been put in place.

 Incident Response Plan